 The water systems and in particular storage tanks, in motorhomes are susceptible to contamination by bacteria if care is not taken with their use and cleaning.
 The symptoms caused by bacterial contamination are not purely limited to gastro-intestinal diseases, but may also manifest themselves as ear, nose, throat, and eye or skin infections.
 It is therefore important that you carry out the following procedure prior to using the motorhome each time, even if you boil or filter all water you use for drinking.

-Please note: If your motorhome is not going to be used for an extended period of time it is recommend that you disconnect the vehicle battery to prevent the battery from discharging.
+Please note: If your motorhome is not going to be used for an extended period of time please refer to section 8-1 Storage.

 Water Containers